r-papir/my_games/README.md

 # Improving my code, one game at a time...

-Building games is one of the best ways to sharpen your programming skills.
+Building games is one of the best ways to sharpen my programming skills.
-Every game, even a simple ones, requires you to think through logic, manage state, handle user input, and debug unexpected behavior.
+Every game, even a simple ones, requires me to think through logic, manage state, handle user input, and debug unexpected behavior.
 Follow along on my journey as I code my way through classic games!

 ### Completed Games: